 Rehabbers: This involves caring for baby birds until they are ready to go to a foster or aviary.
 This is the most demanding but also the most rewarding!
 Different species require different feeding schedules.
 Some need to be fed as often as every 1/2 hour to 1 hour in the beginning to every 1 1/2 to 2 hours as the young birds prepare to be weaned.
 We support you at every stage with classes, mentors and supplies.

-Fosters are needed to keep and care for birds that are eating on their own but are not ready to be released back to the wild.
+Fosters: These are need to care for birds that are eating on their own, but are not ready to be released back to the wild just yet.
 We also need fosters for the birds that have been injured and need a place to heal.
-This only requires changing the paper, along with the water and giving fresh food every day.
+This requires giving the birds fresh food and water, along with keeping their cage clean.

 We rely solely on donations from people like you to operate our organization.
 All donations are tax-deductible.